-Most of the real estate websites, including Zillow, rely on Multiple Listings Service or MLS for their home listings data.
+Most of the property websites, including Zillow, rely on Multiple Listings Service or MLS for their home listings data.
 This is one of the best ways to get access to a lot of relevant listings data.

 In addition to that, whenever Zillow CEO and representatives get a chance, they always mention that part of their listings is contributed directly by users.
-Namely, that out of 110 million listings 80 million have been updated by users.
+Namely, out of 110 million listings, 80 million have been updated by users.

 It is great to be the primary source of information for a listings website!
 Therefore, you need to make sure you have all the necessary functionality that allows sellers and agents to upload their own listings on your website, like:

 Form to fill out about a property